dikshanthasbe/Entropy-CompositionClassificationUHECR/README.md

-# NCA-PrimClasif
+#  Entropy-CompositionClassificationUHECR

-This project is for the paper submitted to NCA, it performs variable selection and model design to classify (multi-class) the type of particle in an event of UHECR.
+This project is for the paper submitted to Entropy journal entitled Composition Classification of Ultra-High EnergyCosmic Rays, it performs variable selection and model design to classify (multi-class) the type of particle in an event of UHECR.

-Selección de variables -->      3     2     1     4     5

-1 NALLParticlesTotal

-2 MUTotal

-3 ELTOTAL

-4 Zenith

-5 Energy

-Original data includes the following varviables:
+Original data includes the following variables:

 1 NALLParticlesTotal: number of particles generated at ground level